South Sudan travel guide

 The use of public transport should be avoided, due to the unsafe condition of vehicles, the regular occurrence of road traffic accidents (particularly on the Juba-Nimule road), and the high risk of robbery or assault on foreign nationals.

 Although drivers should have a licence and insurance, many don’t have these.
 Make sure you have adequate insurance.

 You can find a list of incidents and accidents on the website of the Aviation Safety network.

 The FCDO can’t offer advice on the safety of every individual airline, but the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.

 This list isn’t exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.

-If you choose to remain in the country, you should follow political developments closely, and observe any curfews in place.
+If you choose to remain in the country, maintain a high level of vigilance, follow political developments closely, and observe any curfews in place.
 In the event of civil disorder, stay at home and restrict your movements as much as possible, especially after dark.
-Avoid public gatherings, political rallies and large gatherings, monitor developments closely and follow the instructions of local authorities and security services.
+You should avoid all protests, political rallies and large gatherings, monitor developments closely and follow the instructions of local authorities and security services.

-There are credible reports of border incursions and engagements involving armed actors along all of South Sudan’s borders, particularly the border with Ethiopia.
-In March 2017 Ethiopia announced that it had sent troops across the border in to South Sudan to search for and bring back over 40 abducted children.
-A US journalist was killed in August 2017 near the town of Kaya close to the Ugandan border during a gunfight between government forces and armed rebels.
+There are credible reports of border incursions and engagements involving armed actors along all of South Sudan’s frontiers, and you should exercise extreme caution in the country’s border areas.
+A US-UK journalist was killed in August 2017 near the town of Kaya close to the Ugandan border during a gunfight between government forces and armed rebels.

 Terrorist attacks in South Sudan can’t be ruled out.
 Attacks could be indiscriminate, including in places visited by foreigners.